What is Age-Related Macular Degeneration?

 Age-related macular degeneration (AMD) is one of the leading causes of vision impairment among older adults in the United States.
 It tends to cause vision loss in the center of one’s vision, making it difficult to recognize people’s faces or to read books or the newspaper.
 Advances in the diagnosis and treatment of AMD over the past decade have improved the chances of preserving or even regaining vision, and maintaining independence in daily living activities.

-What Part of the Eye Is Damaged by AMD?
+What part of the eye Is damaged by macular degeneration?

 AMD is caused by the formation of abnormal deposits called drusen or abnormal fine blood vessels that leak fluid or blood underneath a part of the eye called the retina.
 If you think of the eye like a camera, the retina is like the film in a camera.
 It contains the photoreceptors that detect light and send the images to your brain to allow you to see.